BONUS MUSIC FROM

 THE DAY OF THE TRIFFIDS

 Near the end of The Day of the Triffids, the protagonists find themselves travelling in a circus wagon.
-Although most people think it’s an ice cream truck, the
+Although some people think it’s an ice cream truck, the

 screenplay refers to it as a circus wagon.
 Not knowing what a circus wagon is or isn’t, we will not argue with the screenplay.